JaneliaSciComp/exllsm-circuit-reconstruction/docs/SynapsePrediction.md

 ## Synapse Segmentation

 Workflows A-C may not be suitable for all data and analysis needs.
-Synapse Segmentation and Synapse Segmentation Post-processing can be run independently to allow maximum flexibility and to reduce running redundant processes when analying connecitivty between multiple neuron pairs in a volume ([see below](#synapse-segmentation-post-processing)).
+Synapse Segmentation and Synapse Segmentation Post-processing can be run independently to allow maximum flexibility and to reduce running redundant processes.
+[See below for a usage example when quantifying connectivity reciprocally between two neurons](#synapse-segmentation-post-processing)).

-This will only detect synaptic sites using a trained 3D U-Net convolutional neural network.
+This will grossly classify all synaptic sites in a volume using a trained 3D U-Net convolutional neural network.
+This will not run post-processing or segmentation to identify individual synaptic sites.

 Usage: